 Even making larger investments can be financially viable for tenants if your lease allows for such upgrades and you have a long enough lease to benefit from the energy savings.
 Your landlord's consent, cooperation and, potentially, financial contribution may be vital, depending on the measures involved.
-The following section provides guidance and practical suggestions with regards to engaging your landlord on energy upgrade measures.
+Provided below is some guidance and practical suggestions with regards to engaging your landlord on energy upgrade measures.